-Course Structure: This course will include lectures, discussion, assigned readings, and one written analysis of a work of historical research (see attachment concerning analytical essay).
+Course Structure: This course will be conducted via interactive television and will include participation of students from other remote sites and from the ITV studio.
+It will consist of lectures, discussion, assigned readings, and one written analysis of a work of historical research (see attachment concerning analytical essay).
 Reading handouts, notes, and testing will be done on Blackboard.